gernhan/git-learning/docs/eng/java/basis/variables-and-data-types.md

 ### `Enums` (Enumerations)

-- Enums are a special data type used to define collections of constants.
+- `Enum`s are a special data type used to define collections of constants.
 - Enumerations are often used to represent a fixed set of values, like days of the week or months.
 - Example:
   ```java